 What to expect at Waipapa Point Lighthouse

 Once you’ve arrived at the spacious car park you will see there are public toilets.
-The wheelchair friendly path towards the lighthouse is easy to find and well signposted.
+The wheelchair-friendly path toward the lighthouse is easy to find and well-signposted.

 You’ll walk between the shrubs to the lighthouse where stairs are leading up to the red door of the lighthouse.
 Here you can overlook the ocean and beach.

 The rugged coastline of New Zealand is stunning.
 You can see Stewart Island in the distance and the eastern side of the Foveaux Strait which has a reputation as being a very rough stretch of water.
-The different colours of the beach are interesting to notice as well.
-You will see an orange coloured beach and a yellow coloured beach.
+The different colors of the beach are interesting to notice as well.
+You will see an orange-colored beach and a yellow-colored beach.

 The trees of Waipapa Point

 Another point of interest to see at Waipapa Point is the windswept trees.
 These trees are formed over time in a 45-degree angle due to the harsh winds that sculpted them.
 You can walk underneath them to see them from up close.
 It only takes a little imagination to realize what they have to endure being formed like this!
 It’s fascinating to see.